UBC-MOAD/docs/python_packaging/pkg_structure.rst

 * Start using the :ref:`PkgSetupCfgFile` in packages to contain all of the package metadata.
   That eliminates the :file:`__pkg_metadata__.py` that was previously used for some of the metadata, and was symlinked across the :ref:`PkgTopLevelDirectory` and :ref:`PkgPackageCodeSubDirectory`.
-  It also dramatically reduces the amount of code in the :ref:`PkgSetupPyFile`, and changes how the package name and version are imported into the :file:`conf.py` file in the :ref:`PkgDocsSubDirectory`.
+  It also dramatically reduces the amount of code in the :file:`setup.py` (for packages that still require it), and changes how the package name and version are imported into the :file:`conf.py` file in the :ref:`PkgDocsSubDirectory`.

 * Define the package version identifier in the :file:`__init__.py` file in the :ref:`PkgPackageCodeSubDirectory`.